haiwera-silk-cd/magento-devdocs/guides/v2.2/cloud/live/sens-data-over.md

 </table>

 ## Recommended procedure to manage your settings {#cloud-config-specific-recomm}
 Managing store configuration is a complex task that's mostly up to you.
 What locales do you want to use?
 What custom themes do you need?
 Only you can determine the answers to those questions.
-We can help you manage those settings more easily.
-For example, you may want to change the default locale and a store's static file optimization settings, with different settings in Staging and Production.
+We can help you manage those settings more easily. 例如， you may want to change the default locale and a store's static file optimization settings, with different settings in Staging and Production.
 Instead of making these changes in every environment, use `config.php`.

 We **strongly recommend** using `scd-dump` to generate `config.php`.
 This file includes only the settings you configured without locking all default values.
 It also ensures all extensions used in Staging and Production do not break due to read-only configurations, especially Fastly.